blindsidenetworks/scalelite/README.md

 * `BUILD_NUMBER`: An additional build version to report in the BigBlueButton top-level API endpoint.
 The Docker image has this preset to a value determined at image build time.
 * `RAILS_LOG_TO_STDOUT`: Log to STDOUT instead of a file.
 Recommended for deployments with a service manager (e.g. systemd) or in Docker.
 The Docker image sets this by default.
 * `REDIS_POOL`: Configure the Redis connection pool size.
 Defaults to `RAILS_MAX_THREADS`.
+* `MAX_MEETING_DURATION`: The maximum length of any meeting created on any server.
+If the `duration` is passed as part of the create call, it will only be overwritten if it is greater than `MAX_MEETING_DURATION`.

 ## Redis Connection (`config/redis_store.yml`)